-There is an annual maximum total investment limit of \$10,000 per participant which includes all classroom training, supportive services, and work-based learning.
-The limit may only be waived by the Executive Director and for very limited circumstances.
-These circumstances include special grants and priority populations such as Justice Involved Individuals and individuals impacted by special events, such as a natural disaster or other extenuating circumstances.
+There is a program year maximum total investment limit of \$10,000 per participant which includes all classroom training, supportive services, and work-based learning.
+The limit may be waived by the Executive Director or designee for extenuating circumstances and/ or based on available annual budget.
+Extenuating circumstances include, but are not limited to special grants and priority populations such as Justice Involved Individuals, historically marginalized populations, and individuals impacted by special events, such as a natural disaster or other extenuating circumstances.